Spirik/GEM/README.md

 * **setParentMenuPage(** _GEMPage&_ parentMenuPage **)**
   *Accepts*: `GEMPage`
   *Returns*: nothing
-  Specify parent level menu page (to know where to go back to when pressing Back button, that will be added automatically).
+  Specify parent level menu page (to know where to go back to when pressing Back button, which will be added automatically).
 Accepts `GEMPage` object.

 * **setTitle(** _const char*_ title **)**
   *Returns*: nothing